SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/01-introduction-to-linked-list.md

     }
 }
 ```
-* The `Node` class holds a reference to a Student object and another Node object. (non-primitive).
+* Here is another example of creating a Node class to hold Student data.
 ```java
 class Node {
     public Student data;